utnet-org/utility/docs/practices/security_vulnerabilities.md

 </blockquote>

-As framework is open source, all of its issues and pull requests are also publicly tracked on GitHub.
+As unc-infra.is open source, all of its issues and pull requests are also publicly tracked on GitHub.
 However, from time to time, if a security-sensitive issue is discovered, it cannot be tracked publicly on GitHub.
 However, we should promote as similar a development process to work on such issues as